Acadiana Mall: History

+In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Acadiana Mall, into Seritage Growth Properties.
+Sears closed in September 2017, leaving its site vacant.
+On June 4, 2020, it was announced that JCPenney would be closing as part of a plan to close 154 stores nationwide.
+However, this store was removed from the closing list on July 13, 2020.

 On January 9, 2025, it was announced that Macy's store would be closing as part of a plan to close 66 stores nationwide.
 The store closed in March 2025, leaving Dillard's and JCPenney as the only anchors.